Home

 Click here for a Transmission Budget Worksheet of the CALLISTO antenna and transmission line installation.

-Low-Noise Amplifier Assembly Under Test: Low-noise amplifier assembly (lower-left)
+Low-Noise Amplifier Assembly Under Test: Low-noise amplifier assembly (lower-left) and input/output attenuators and spectrum analyzer with tracking generator used for testing.

 Interim Antenna System: